 Our existence check solution combines mortality screening with address verification, improving your confidence that an individual or member is not deceased and lives at the stated address.
 We offer batch cleanse facilities when you need to conduct existence checks on a large volume of individuals, as well as an ongoing monitoring service offering the highest level of protection with existence checks as often as you require.
 Inevitably, lost or deferred members will need to be located with help from our deferred member tracing solutions.

-We are one of a small number of companies licensed to receive DDRI data from the Identity and Passport Service.
+We are one of a small number of companies licensed to receive DDRI data from Her Majesty’s Passport Office.
 The feed gives notice of all deaths registered within the UK on a weekly basis, permitting data screening against the most up-to-date mortality information available.
 Supplemented with our existing mortality datasets that includes historic death data spanning back to 1976, our existence service delivers authoritative screening to combat fraud.

 Are you doing enough to maintain accurate member records in your pension scheme?
 Our free guide provides advice on steps to mitigate data decay and trace gone away members.